AdobeDocs/analytics.es-ES/help/analyze/ad-hoc-analysis/c-reports-site-metrics.md

  -->

 El total que se muestra al final de la tabla es la suma de todas las visitas durante el período especificado y no siempre refleja la cantidad de visitantes únicos.
-Por ejemplo: si se ejecuta un [!UICONTROL informe de visitantes únicos diarios] con un intervalo de tiempo de varios días, el total puede incluir visitantes repetidos, porque si un mismo visitante regresa en dos días sucesivos, se lo contará por separado en cada visita.
-Sin embargo, si se ejecuta un [!UICONTROL informe de visitantes únicos mensuales], el valor en la columna Totales reflejará con precisión la cantidad de visitantes únicos que ingresaron durante el mes.
+For example, if you run a [!UICONTROL Daily Unique Visitors Report] with a time frame of several days, the total can include repeat visitors, because the same visitor might return on the next day and be counted again.
+However, if you run a [!UICONTROL Monthly Unique Visitors Report], the value in the Totals column accurately reflects how many unique visitors came during the month.

 ## Informe de tiempo invertido por visita {#concept_5CDB759F9C9B4002A786A71F2BDBB292}